nievesalvin/about-alvin/README.md

 **Biography**: A junior in high school, Alvin Nieves was born in Brooklyn, NY and is of Puerto Rican decent.

 ###### SCHEDULE
-1. Math
+1. Trig
-2. Science
+2. Earth Science
 3. English
-4. History
+4. US History
-5. SEP
+5. Software Engineering
-6. Spanish
+6. AP Spanish
 7. Service
 8. Lunch

 Afterschool activities:
 * Baseball